 The AI Fund’s governing body, the Steering Committee, is composed of the AI Fund’s partner foundations.
 The Steering Committee has two co-chairs.
 All participating donors are also encouraged to participate in the working goups that guide the selection of the grants.

-The European AI Fund is managed by a Fund Director who acts as the liaison between NEF, the fund’s grantees and its donors, as well as the Programme Manager Alexandra Toth.
+The European AI Fund is managed by a Fund Director, Frederike Kaltheuner, who acts as the liaison between NEF, the fund’s grantees and its donors, as well as the Programme Manager Alexandra Toth.
 The Steering Committee is led my Mark Surman, Executive Director of the Mozilla Foundation, and Becky Hogge, Program Officer, at the Open Society Foundations.